fcale75/triangles/README.md

 - smallbox.out
 - bigbox.out

-These are used for Lemma 4.3.1 and 4.3.2 respecively.
+These programs are used to verify Lemma 4.3.1 and 4.3.2 respectively.

 Running Time: 7 seconds each.